stronnag/mwptools/docs/manual/docs/mission-editor.md

 #### Speed and Altitude updates

-Bulk speed and altitude updates may be applied to selected waypopints.
+Bulk speed and altitude updates may be applied to selected waypoints.

 #### Convert Altitudes